 -We added over 10,000 miles of roads and more than doubled the miles we drive each year (almost 60 billion miles annually in Wisconsin).

 -Development pressure on the larger lakes increased by 800% over the same time period.
 According to a study conducted by the Wisconsin Department of Natural Resources, unless we change our development patterns, all currently undeveloped lakes over ten acres will be developed by 2025.

 -In 1970, most people had never heard of forest fragmentation.
 Today it is one of the biggest threats to our northern boreal ecosystem.
 Forest fragmentation is disrupting the natural ecology of wooded areas throughout our northern forests.

 By 1990, the land of Leopold, Nelson and Muir was slowly losing its identity, seemingly destined to become a sprawling suburb sandwiched between Chicago and Minneapolis.

 In spite of all of these threats to our land, the state had no plans for managing growth.
 Nor did it have any organization trying to promote a rational strategy to address growth.

 Things started to change in 1996.
 A group of activists, frustrated by inaction at the state level, were determined to direct growth in ways that benefited the state and individual communities.

 By working collaboratively with municipalities, counties, builders and realtors, 1000 Friends was able to spearhead the successful effort to pass Wisconsin’s Comprehensive Planning Law in 1999.

 From the very start, the program had strong bi-partisan support.
-Starting with Republican Governor Tommy Thompson who worked with legislators to create the Smart Growth law, Democratic Governor Jim Doyle rescued the program from a repeal of the law contained in the 2005-07 state budget, which was orchestrated by a small group of legislators who misrepresented how the law worked.
+Starting with Republican Governor Tommy Thompson who worked with legislators to create the Comprehensive Planning law, Democratic Governor Jim Doyle rescued the program from a repeal of the law contained in the 2005-07 state budget, which was orchestrated by a small group of legislators who misrepresented how the law worked.

 - Communities across the state would be required to enlist their residents in an open, comprehensive planning process that would lead to informed choices about where and when future growth would take place.